 Kilobytes - Gigabytes Converter

-Convert between kilobytes and gigabytes (kB and GB) using this data storage conversion tool.
-This converter is part of the full data storage converter.
-Simply choose whether you want to convert kilobytes to gigabytes or gigabytes to kilobytes, enter a value and click the 'convert' button.
-Reference charts are available down the page.
+Convert between kilobytes (kB) and gigabytes (GB).
+This converter is part of the full data storage converter tool.
+Simply choose which unit you want to convert from and to, enter a value and click the 'convert' button.
+A reference chart can be found further down the page.

 Please see the full disclaimer for more information.

 There are 1000000 kilobytes in 1 gigabyte.
 To convert from gigabytes to kilobytes, multiply your figure by 1000000 .

 There are 1.0E-6 gigabytes in 1 kilobyte.
 To convert from kilobytes to gigabytes, divide your figure by 1000000 .

 What is a gigabyte?